codenotary/codenotary.io/pages/blog/storing-virus-case-numbers-in-immudb-version-0-9-0.md

 		scores:  []float64{2020342, 2021003, 2020350},
 	}
 ```
 Before we can add a record with ZAdd to a set, we have to save them in immudb.
 We can do that by simply iterating over the antigenData.keys and antigenData.values.
 Client.Set will store the key-value pair in immudb.
-It is also possible to read and write with build-in cryptographic verification using client.SafeSet and SafeGet.
+It is also possible to read and write with build-in cryptographic verification using client.VerifiedSet and VerifiedGet.

 ```go
 	for i := 0; i < len(antigenData.keys); i++ {